bitbubbler/yet-another-dcs-server/commands.md

 !illumination
 ```

-### spanwer
+### spawner

-Create a spanwer on the map marker.
+Create a spawner on the map marker.
 You can set the spawners type and coalition when you create it

 - `type` the type/difficulty of the spawner you want to create. 'easy' 'medium' and 'hard' are valid values.
 Defaults to easy
 - `coalition` the coalition of the spawner you want to create. 'red' and 'blue' are valid values.
 Defaults to the coalition of the map marker